GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAISpecializedAgent.md

-+++
+---
+author: razoric
+date: "2020-02-25"
+description: |-
-title = "GSAISpecializedAgent (abstract)" description = "A base class for a specialized steering agent that updates itself every frame\nso the user does not have to.
-All other specialized agents derive from this." author = "razoric" date = "2020-02-25"
+  A base class for a specialized steering agent that updates itself every frame so the user does not have to.
+All other specialized agents derive from this.
-+++
+title: GSAISpecializedAgent (abstract)
+---

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->